 In September 2015, the Plan was officially adopted by the Intersectoral Committee established in the framework of this activity.

 Building coastal resilience is becoming a goal for the Mediterranean, where coasts have always been attractive for living and leisure.
 One such example is the coast of the Šibenik-Knin County, where challenge of coastal urbanization results in pressures on space, water resources, landscape values and sustainable development in general.
 Above all, climate variability and change (CVC) are expected to have profound impacts on coastal urbanization, economy and natural resources of the County.
 In order to tackle those issues, a Coastal Plan for the Šibenik-Knin County was developed according to Article 18 of the Mediterranean ICZM Protocol, which requests for making of coastal plans.

 The Plan's participatory nature was reflected in parallel “Climagine” workshops where local stakeholders discussed and agreed on a vision of County's future coast.
 The impact of the Plan on public awareness is evident - an interest for the Plan was shown by stakeholders around the Mediterranean when presented at many national and international conferences and workshops.
 The need for a systematic approach to increase coastal resilience is now recognised by many coastal regions and this Plan presents an example to follow.

-The Plan was completed in September 2015 and is ready for adoption.
+The Plan was adopted in April 2016.
 It will feed into local spatial plans, a regional development strategy and other sectoral policy documents.
 The Plan offers a number of recommendations, but also opens a number of questions, especially with climate change opening new levels of uncertainty.